Conflict Resolution Styles

 Double Trouble With Listening

 Learn about the seven common barriers of listening and evaluate a conversation using the barriers.

-In this learning activity you'll discover how the visual perception concept influences your understanding of ambiguous figures.
+In this learning activity you'll discover how visual perception of size is influenced by what's surrounding an image.

 Maintaining a Positive Attitude

 Learners consider steps for dealing constructively with criticism and conflict.
 This object includes a drag-and-drop exercise.

 Learners watch a commercial for a fictitious product and pose questions to challenge the assumptions made in it.

 Students test their understanding of the five stages of learning.